|Hydrologic Unit Code||17040214|

 The Beaver-Camas subbasin of southeastern Idaho is a watershed of the Upper Snake River Basin.
 The watershed is the easternmost in a series of five “sinks drainages.”
 The subbasin is dominated by both natural and human-caused flow alterations.

 2005 Subbasin Assessment and TMDL

-Cow Creek is §303(d) listed but is an ephemeral stream and therefore should be delisted; ephemeral streams are not expected to support the same biological communities as perennial waters.
+Cow Creek is § 303(d) listed but is an ephemeral stream and should be delisted; ephemeral streams are not expected to support the same biological communities as perennial waters.

 TMDLs were not developed for streams listed as flow or habitat altered.
 EPA does not believe that flow or habitat alteration are pollutants as defined by the Clean Water Act.
 Since TMDLs are not required for water bodies impaired by pollution but not pollutants, TMDLs were not developed for flow or habitat altered streams.